The Importance of Aftercare In Recovery from Addiction

-It is tempting for those who have come out of an intensive addiction treatment program to believe that their problems have been solved.
+It is tempting to skip aftercare in recovery, particularly for those who have come out of an intensive addiction treatment program to believe that their problems have been solved.
 Yes, getting help for addiction is courageous and getting through treatment is admirable, but leaving a treatment center does not mean your problems are over.

 The move from inpatient treatment to the outside world

 Aftercare in relation to addiction refers to the additional support that is provided following primary care.
 This can occur in the form of support groups (AA or NA), counselling sessions, relapse prevention groups or follow up meetings.
 Aftercare is about developing coping mechanisms for the addict to use in the ‘real world’.
 Support groups and professional counselling sessions also give the addict a safe place to discuss any reservations they may be struggling with outside of the treatment centre.

 The highest risk of relapse is in the first 90 days following discharge from rehab.
 This is why support groups such as Alcoholics Anonymous and Narcotics Anonymous suggest that addicts go to 90 meetings in 90 days after putting down their drink/ drug of choice.

 The risk of relapse does not simply end after those 90 days, as mentioned before there is no quick fix for addiction.